pytest-dev/pytest-factoryboy/README.rst

 in the request and to become available to other fixtures.

-That's why evaluation of the post-generation declaration in pytest-factoryboy is deferred until calling the test funciton.
+That's why evaluation of the post-generation declaration in pytest-factoryboy is deferred until calling the test function.
-This solves circular dependecy resolution for situations like:
+This solves circular dependency resolution for situations like:

 ::